 Vehicle preparation

 The test vehicle may be prepared according to the manufacturer recommendation.
 This preparation may include charging and discharging of the battery but shall be limited to one full charge and one full discharge.
 The manufacturer shall specify a target SOC range to be achieved by the end of the preparation phase, ensuring that the start SOC condition required for the test procedure is met following the soak period and vehicle preconditioning.
 The area where the vehicle is prepared shall not have a temperature above [30 °C].

+[JRC proposal]

 Soaking